3l-d1abl0/Slogger/README.md

 ```
 $ python3 slogger.py --urls= "urls_file"

+You files will be downloaded to output/ folder!

 ```
 ## Use case
 It basically downloads the list of urls in files.
 Can be used as a mass downloader to download the entire urls i the file.
 Migrating it from my original [Repo](https://github.com/3l-d1abl0/Utilities/tree/master/Slogger) for individual tracking.